microbit-foundation/dev-docs/software/runtime.md

 ### Online IDE

 Mbed also provides an online C/C++ IDE with which you can program the micro:bit.
-To get started with this, please see the [micro:bit Platform Page](http://developer.mbed.org/platforms/Microbit) on the mbed site, where there's a getting started video.
+To get started with this, please see the [micro:bit Platform Page](http://developer.mbed.org/platforms/Microbit) on the Mbed site, where there's a getting started video.

 ### Mbed Source Code and Versions Used

 The Mbed repository for micro:bit is [https://github.com/lancaster-university/mbed-classic](https://github.com/lancaster-university/mbed-classic), this is a fork of Mbed OS 2 (classic) with changes and fixes needed for the micro:bit project.
 This is the version of Mbed used with the offline DAL toolchain, [Mbed Online Compiler](https://ide.mbed.com/compiler/), and the [online editors on microbit.org](https://microbit.org/code).

-micro:bit was based on the well-established Mbed 2.0 SDK, with which mbed 5 is compatible.
+micro:bit was based on the well-established Mbed 2.0 SDK, with which Mbed 5 is compatible.
 Work is ongoing to [bring the micro:bit runtime onto Mbed 5](https://github.com/lancaster-university/microbit-dal/issues/224).

 ## Nordic nRF5 SDK